 According to the official figures, night markets are the #1 tourist attraction in Taiwan.

-But these are no tourist trap; the food is cheap and authentic, and the thick crowds are predominantly local.
+But these night markets are no tourist trap.
+The street food is cheap and authentic, and thick crowds are predominantly local.

-The largest and most famous night market in Taipei is Shilin Night Market, but I’d suggest trying one of the medium-sized ones, such as Tonghua, Raohe, Ningxia, or Huaxi.
+The largest and most famous night market in Taipei is Shilin Night Market.
+But I’d suggest trying a medium-sized night market, such as Tonghua, Raohe, Ningxia, or Huaxi, near the Longshan Temple.

 4. Explore Japanese-era Architecture Near Da An Park